-Beginning in the 1850s all of Seattle’s earliest-developing settler communities had been located on waterfronts for ease of travel and for convenience of transporting goods via water.
+Beginning in the 1850s all of Seattle’s earliest-developing settler communities had been located on waterfronts for ease of travel and for convenience of transporting goods via water, most especially heavy timbers and loads of coal.
 Fremont’s excellent location on one side of Lake Union had been preserved due to long-running legal problems, so that as of 1888 the (future) Fremont area still had not been developed.

 Fremont is born in a boom

 The timing of the Fremont investment could not have been better.
 One year after the establishment of Fremont in 1888, Seattle’s Great Fire of June 6, 1889 caused city growth and development to be pushed outward from downtown.
 Across the USA, people heard of the Seattle Fire and knew that a construction boom would follow as the city rebuilt itself.
-An average of 2,000 people per month began arriving in Seattle.
-In one year’s time the city population jumped from 25,000 to 43,000.
+An average of 2,000 people per month began arriving in Seattle, looking for jobs and for opportunities to grow with the rebuilding of the city.
+In one year’s time the population of Seattle jumped from 25,000 to 43,000 people.

 To get an idea of the economic boom caused by the Seattle Fire, we can look at statistics for plat filings.
 It had taken 34 years (1853 to 1887) for developers to create 168 subdivisions in all of King County, with most filed in the vicinity of Seattle.
 In just three years from 1889 to 1891, more than 400 new subdivisions were filed.
 (Statistics from page 12, Early Neighborhood Historic Resources Survey Report, see source list.)